Orbit structures on real double flag varieties for the Siegel parabolic subgroups: Introduction

 \subsection{Brief summary of sections}

 Let us explain each section briefly.
 In Section \ref{Section-Preliminary}, we fix some notations about the symmetric pairs $(\U(n,n), \GL_{n}(\C))$ and $(\Sp_{2n}(\R),\GL_{n}(\R))$.
 In Section \ref{Section-Orbit-decomposition}, we reduce the problem about the orbit decomposition $H\backslash (H/B_{H}\times G/P_{G})$ of the real double flag variety to the classification of $B_{H}$-orbits on the Lagrangian Grassmannians, and then further reduce it to the space of Hermitian (or, symmetric) matrices.
 In Section \ref{Section-Gaussian-elimination}, the classification of $B_{H}$-orbits on the space of Hermitian (or, symmetric) matrices is given by signed partial involutions and its proof is based on the Gaussian elimination.
 In Section \ref{Section-BGP-via-SPP}, we give a proof of Theorem \ref{theorem-H-G-P_G=Gamma(n)}, which gives a combinatorial description of the orbit decomposition $H\backslash (H/B_{H} \times G/P_{G})$.
 The classification of orbits can be interpreted in combinatorial way using certain graphs, which are related to clans.
 This is explained in Section \ref{Section:orbit-graphs}.

 In Section \ref{Section-proof-Thm-Galios-RDFV}, we prove Theorem \ref{theorem-Galois-RDFV} using the theory of Galois cohomology.
 The Matsuki duality and the Matsuki-Oshima's clans are the key features in Section \ref{Section-Matsuki-duality}, in which we prove Theorem \ref{theorem-DFV-contain-KGB}, and we also give another proof of the classification of $B_{H}$-orbits on the space of Hermitian (or, symmetric) matrices.
-We also give a proof of a lemma of fiber-wise decomposition of orbits in Appendix \ref{Section-proof-of-Lem-orbit-decomp-fiber-bundle}.
-Finally, we give a proof of Proposition \ref{fact-real-orbits-via-Galois-cohomology} and also discuss the properties of real points of double coset decomposition in Appendix \ref{Section-real-points-of-double-coset-decomposition}.
+Theorem \ref{Thm-closure-relation} (closure relation of orbits) is proved in Section \ref{section:proof.closure.relations}.